kipchirchiralb/kipchirchiralb/README.md

-<h1>Hi, I'm Albert! <br/><a href="https://github.com/kipchirchiralb">Programmer</a>, <a href="https://www.linkedin.com/in/albert-kipchirchir-34432411a/">Fullstack Developer</a></h1>
+<h1>Hi, I'm Albert! <br/><a href="https://github.com/kipchirchiralb">Programmer</a>, <a href="https://www.linkedin.com/in/albert-kipchirchir-34432411a/">Fullstack Developer</a>.</h1>

-- 🔭 I’m currently working on my first MERN app
+- 🔭 I’m currently working on my first MERN app.
-- 🌱 I’m currently learning DevOps
+- 🌱 I’m currently learning DevOps.
-- 👯 I’m looking to collaborate on MERN projects
+- 👯 I’m looking to collaborate on MERN projects.
+- 👨‍💻 I’m looking for an Internship Opportunity, to learn from production products.

 <h2>👨‍💻 Software Development Projects:</h2>